Living and Dying Well with Frailty

 Please see our pages on the Electronic Frailty Index (eFI), People with Frailty, People nearing the end of their lives and Anticipatory Care Planning for key information and resources related to Living and Dying Well with Frailty.

-Frailty at the Front Door is a further programme within the ihub that aims to address the needs of people living with frailty across their pathway of care.
-The aim of the Frailty collaborative is to improve the process of identification of frailty and the coordination of care to deliver better experiences and outcomes for people living with frailty who present to unscheduled care.
-This collaborative is currently open for applications from new acute sites, please contact the Acute Care team for further information.
+Frailty at the Front Door is a further collaborative within the ihub that aims to address the needs of people living with frailty across their pathway of care.
+The aim of Frailty at the Front Door is to improve frailty identification and care coordination to deliver better experiences and outcomes for people with frailty who present to unscheduled care.
+Please contact the Acute Care team for further information.